How to Perform Backups and Restorations in SQL Management Studio

 How to Restore a Database in SQL Management Studio

-Restoring a database is just as important as creating a backup.
-Here’s how to do it:
+Restoring a database is just as important as backing it up.
+Here’s how to restore a database in SSMS:

-- In the Object Explorer pane, right-click on the Databases folder.
+- In the Object Explorer, right-click on the Databases node.

-- Choose Restore Database from the context menu.
+- Select Restore Database from the context menu.

-- In the Restore Database window, select the Source:
+- In the Restore Database window, select the source of the backup:

 - Overwrite the existing database: Check this option if you’re restoring over an existing database.